trayio/generator-trayio-nodejs-connector/README.md

 # Yeoman generator for tray.io Node.JS connectors

-This Yeoman generator allows you to quickly create a skeleton Node.JS project for tray.io connectors, and provides several commands you can use to do things like create new connectors or add new operation handlers.
+This Yeoman generator allows you to quickly create a skeleton Node.JS project for tray.io connectors.

-The core functionality of a Node.JS connector is wrapped up into the [tray.io Node.JS connector sdk](https://github.com/trayio/trayio-connector-sdk-nodejs), you should also read the connector specification so you understand how the connector works.

-## Getting Started

-To start using this generator, you need to first follow the [Yeoman Getting Started](http://yeoman.io/learning/index.html) Guide.

 ## Installation